-If a vehicle matches these criteria, but has an engine displacement of 51 cubic centimeters, or more, it is considered a Motorcycle as defined under Section 11-136.
+If a vehicle matches these criteria, but has an engine displacement of 51 cubic centimeters, or more, it is considered a motorcycle.

 A Class M motorcycle license is not required.
 However, each individual operating a moped or a motor scooter on any roadway in Maryland must have a driver license of some class issued in this state or from his or her state of residency.
 A moped operator's permit issued to the individual is also valid.
 The MVA will not issue a moped operator's permit to any individual whose driver's license is suspended or revoked.

 Effective October 1, 2012 all Motor Scooters and Mopeds must titled, insured, and display a registration decal.
 For information please go to Titling and Decal for Mopeds and Motor Scooters.

 When operating a motor scooter or moped, the rider must ride as near to the right side of the roadway as practical and safe except when:

 2. Operating on a one-way street.

 3. Passing a stopped or slower moving vehicle.

 5. The right lane is a right turn only lane.

 6. Operating in a lane that is too narrow for a bicycle or motor scooter and another vehicle to travel safely side by side.